As very little is known of the biology of spotted black grouper dead specimens are of considerable scientific value.

 In New Zealand the largest and possibly only breeding population is found in the Kermadec Islands Marine Reserve.
 Around mainland New Zealand spotted black grouper are relatively common on shallow reefs at Three Kings Islands and along Northland’s rocky east coast.
 Small juveniles have been recorded as far south as Hokitika on the west coast, and Palliser Bay in the east.

 Spotted black grouper inhabit rocky reefs in estuaries and on the open coast to at least 50 m depth.
-They are replaced in deepwater by the hapuku, bass and the eightbar grouper (Epinephelus octofasciatus).
+They are replaced in deepwater by the hapuku, bass and the eightbar grouper (E. octofasciatus).
 They are highly territorial and may inhabit the same piece of reef for life.
 At the Kermadec Islands small juvenile spotted black grouper are found in large intertidal rock pools as well as amongst boulders at 20 to 30 m depth.

 Population

 There is no population estimate for any spotted black grouper population.
 Spotted black grouper appear to have had very little fishing pressure anywhere in New Zealand, however those in eastern Australia are considered to be heavily depleted by line, set net and spear fishers.
-The spotted black grouper is classified as Near Threatened by the IUCN Red List of Threatened Species.

 Diet and foraging